libriscv/libriscv/README.md

 	__init_array_start[i]();
 }
 ```
-Now you are done initializing the absolute minimal C runtime environment.
+Now you are done initializing the absolute minimal C/C++ freestanding environment.
 Calling main is as simple as:

 ```C++
 extern int main(int, char**);